 - Best cooling weighted blanket: Luxome Cooling Weighted Blanket

 Like “old news” or “unbiased opinion,” a cooling comforter might sound like something of an oxymoron.
-Comforters help keep you warm as you sleep, so you probably throw one onto your bed as soon as the weather starts to cool down.
+Comforters can help keep you warm while you sleep, so you may throw one onto your bed as soon as the weather starts to cool.

-What if, like many people, you tend to heat up in your sleep?
-You love to snuggle up under a comforter when it’s cold outside.
-But throughout the night, your body temperature rises, leaving you tossing and turning — perhaps even breaking into night sweats.
+But what if, like many people, you heat up in your sleep?
+Some medications, certain health conditions, and even a natural tendency to sleep hot can cause your body temperature to rise overnight, leaving you tossing and turning or breaking into night sweats.

-A good cooling comforter will have most, if not all of the following features:
+A good, all-season cooling comforter will have most, if not all of the following features: